kidod-5/COMP333-Synthesizer-Plug-In/StyleGuide.md

 # Software Engineering Project

-This document establishes conventions for technologies, file organization, naming, and documentation across our project.
-Following these standards will ensure consistency, readability, and maintainability of our codebase.
+This document serves to collect the organizational and stylistic choice we have considered prior to the beginning of this project.
+It will continue to change throughout the process and include changes in tech stack as we develop.

 ---